harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 ```
 This will guide you through the Conventional Commits format.

-If you don't have Commitizen installed, a pre-commit git hook will analyze your commit message and report anything that needs to be fixed.
+The commit message hook will analyze your commit message and report anything that needs to be fixed.
 For example:

 ```
 $ git commit -m "Updated the contribution guide."
 ⧗   input: Updated the contribution guide.
 ✖   subject may not be empty [subject-empty]
 ✖   type may not be empty [type-empty]
-⚠   message must be signed off [signed-off-by]
+⚠   message must be signed off [Signed-off-by]

 ✖   found 2 problems, 1 warnings
 ⓘ   Get help: https://github.com/oracle-actions/.github/blob/main/CONTRIBUTING.md#commit-messages